 -

 By January 2019, over 80 experiments were conducted, but developers complained about the growing maintenance pain, and product owners complained about the time-cost of creating new experiments.
-Besides, challenges that were reported at the beginning of the project have not been addressed yet.
+Besides, challenges reported at the beginning of the project haven't been addressed yet.

 -

-In February 2019, senior management advanced the hypothesis that we have overcomplicated the way we set up experiments.
+In February 2019, senior management advanced the hypothesis that we've overcomplicated the way we set up experiments.
 A tiger team is assembled to make the objective assessment of what is the ideal way to implement Optimizely, using the recommendations provided by their solution architects.

 A new hope